Quansight-Labs/pytest-run-parallel/README.md

     created for each iteration, so you may see issues with reused temporary directions when using `--iterations`.

+While pytest-run-parallel has special handling for the `tmp_path` and `tmpdir` fixtures to ensure that each thread has a private temporary directory, the plugin only does this if a test requests these fixtures directly.
+If another fixture requests `tmp_path` or `tmpdir`, then all threads will share a temporary directory in that fixture.

+When using the fixtures `thread_index` and `iteration_index`, they should be requested directly by tests, and will return 0 when requested by other fixtures.

 **Note**: It's possible to specify `--parallel-threads=auto` or `pytest.mark.parallel_threads("auto")` which will let `pytest-run-parallel` choose the number of logical CPU cores available